- Home

 - Managing radiation therapy side effects

 If you have hair in the area being treated, you may lose some or all of it during or just after radiation therapy.
-The hair will usually grow back a few months after treatment has finished, but sometimes hair loss is permanent.
+The hair will usually grow back a few months after treatment has finished, but it may be thinner or have a different texture.
+Hair loss may be permanent with higher doses of radiation therapy.

 For more on this, see Hair loss.